jsvine/astronomer/README.md

 # astronomer

-Get info on the users who've starred a given GitHub repository.
+Fetch information about the users who've starred a given GitHub repository.

 ## Installation